 - Be purposeful with your spending and live within your means.

+YNAB uses the zero-based budgeting system which proposes you assign your entire monthly income to your expense categories until you’re left with $0 on your account.
 The features of the app include tracking your spending, flexible data export, switching between multiple budgets, as well as syncing with multiple devices and a large number of banks.

 Wally is an app for managing your personal finances and maybe even your side hustles.
 You can track your expenses, either manually or by taking photos of receipts, and categorize them.

 They aim to help you save up, so you can:

 - Track your income and see your projected savings for each month,

 - Budget to suit your needs,

 - Stay accountable with real-time updates, among many other features.

 ✅ Promotes saving habits by setting saving goals (buy a new car, renovate a house, etc.),

 ✅ Bank syncing,